 Will a battery explode?

-Recharging a flooded lead-acid battery typically produces hydrogen and oxygen gases.
+Recharging a flooded lead-acid battery normally produces hydrogen and oxygen gases.
 Spark/flame retarding vent caps can help prevent explosions in flooded battery types.

 While not fatal, battery explosions cause thousands of burns and eye injuries yearly.
 Below is the usual sequence of events when battery explosions occur with a flooded battery in a starting application: